johnwarden/httperror/README.md

 Package httperror is for writing HTTP handlers that return errors instead of handling them directly.
 This package defines:

 - errors with embedded HTTP status codes
 - handler types that return errors
 - default sensible error and panic handling functions
+- utilities for applying middleware

 This readme introduces this package an provides example usage.
 See the [godoc](https://pkg.go.dev/github.com/johnwarden/httperror) for more details.